cszy/ethereum-demos/README.md

 You’ll see addresses for 10 test accounts, as well as the information that this is running on localhost:8545.

-Get an example smart contract [TODO] and save it as example.sol.
+Save this example smart contract: https://github.com/cszy/ethereum-examples/blob/master/example.sol

-This example smart contract allows us to conduct a poll, where users can vote for their favorite cryptocurrency.
+This smart contract is for a poll, where users can vote for their favorite cryptocurrency.

 Now, we’ll compile this contract and deploy it to the example blockchain.